-One of my favorite Chinese take out items is what my local Chinese restaurant calls 'chicken sticks'.
-They are very inexpensive and very tasty.
+One of my favorite Asian take out items is what my local Chinese restaurant calls "chicken sticks."
+They are inexpensive and very good.
 These are pieces of chicken (usually the thigh) marinated in a sauce and grilled on a kabob skewer.
-I recently found out that the proper name for this dish is yakitori.
-It is fairly easy to prepare and uses few ingredients.
-Leeks, sake, sugar, honey and soy sauce.
+I found out that the proper name for this tasty chicken is yakitori.
+The chicken is easy to prepare and uses few ingredients, leeks, sake, sugar, honey and soy sauce.

 1 tablespoon water

 6 or 7 medium sized chicken thighs with bone, skin and fat removed.

 6 inch or more wooden skewers that have been soaked in water.